Flavin mononucleotide (FMN) acts as a coenzyme in dehydrogenation... | Channels for Pearson+

 Coenzymes in Metabolism: Study with Video Lessons, Practice Problems & Examples

 Flavin mononucleotide (FMN) acts as a coenzyme in dehydrogenation reactions.
-Is FMN oxidized or reduced when a molecule is dehydrogenated?
+Determine the form of FMN after dehydrogenation.

 Flavin mononucleotide (FMN) acts as a coenzyme in dehydrogenation reactions.
-Is FMN oxidized or reduced when a molecule is dehydrogenated?
+Determine the form of FMN after dehydrogenation.